Access the Code of Practice online

 4.9.4 Compatibility Table

-The compatibility table should be regarded as indicative only, due to the many permutations of the environment, the amount of moisture present and the relative size of the components.
+The compatibility table should be regarded as indicative only due to the many permutations of the environment, the amount of moisture present, and the relative size of the components.

-The indicator for “use with caution in moderate environments” should be interpreted as a warning that it could be unsuitable when there is a risk of continued moisture or other contaminants.
+The indicator “use with caution in moderate environments” should be interpreted as a warning that it could be unsuitable when there is a risk of continued moisture or other contaminants.

 4.9.4A Interactive Material Compatibility Tool